What Adventists Believe About the Trinity

 This shift was further boosted by the publication of the Desire of Ages by Ellen G. White in 1898.
 The book, which is a commentary on the life of Jesus, shows from Scripture that Jesus is fully God, has co-existed with God the Father from eternity past, and became the Son of God when He came to earth.

 In the book, she also affirms that the Holy Ghost is the third person of the Godhead and is equally God.
-She points to a heavenly trio, one God made of three persons.
+She points to a “heavenly trio,” one God made of three united forms.

 Looking at Ellen White’s view of the Trinity, Denis Fortin, a professor of historical theology at Andrews University, says that Ellen White never opposed the trinitarian belief but was relatively quiet about it at first.
 Then, as she applied herself to study the topic, she grew in her understanding of it.
 And as she found more and more evidence for the biblical trinitarian doctrine, she became a vocal supporter of it.
 Her writings and preaching influenced the church.8